phungdoanh/fantastic-ios/Tool/ios-libraries.md

 > An extensible iOS and OS X animation library, useful for physics-based interactions.

 * [JazzHands](https://github.com/IFTTT/JazzHands)
 > A simple keyframe-based animation framework for UIKit.
-Perfect for scrolling app intros.
+Perfect for scrolling app intros

 * [Spring](https://github.com/MengTo/Spring)
 > A library to simplify iOS animations in Swift